MaterializeInc/materialize/doc/user/content/sql/patterns/percentiles.md

 (163 rows)
 ```

-Note that `hdr_distribution` only contains 163 rows as opposed to the 10001 rows of `distribution`, which is used in the historgam approch.
-However, when querying for the 90-th percentils, the query returns an approximate percentile of `8704` whereas the precise percentile is `9001`.
+Note that `hdr_distribution` only contains 163 rows as opposed to the 10001 rows of `distribution`, which is used in the histogram approach.
+However, when querying for the 90-th percentile, the query returns an approximate percentile of `8704` whereas the precise percentile is `9001`.

 ```
 SELECT bucket AS approximate_percentile